Polymer Clay Christmas Village

 Polymer Clay Christmas Village: DIY miniature polymer clay houses and trees make a decorative miniature Christmas village.

 This polymer clay Christmas village is such a fun DIY for the holidays.
+And it's one of my favorite polymer clay ideas for a Christmas project.
 Everything miniature is always so cute.
 And Christmas villages are a favourite of mine.
 I used polymer clay to make this one.
-It’s a really simple DIY and you could make it in any colour to fit your decor.
+It's a really simple DIY and you could make it in any colour to fit your decor.

 I’m so excited to be joining some of my favourite bloggers for the Seasonal Simplicity Christmas Series.
 Be sure to check out lots more Christmas DIY inspiration at the end of this post.

 This DIY is really simple to make.
-I love working with polymer clay, because it’s easy to work with, and you can be so creative with it.
 These little houses were actually inspired by some miniature ceramic houses I saw and thought I could make my DIY version with polymer clay.
+I love decorating this time of year.
+This village of polymer miniature houses turned out so sweet.
+You will love getting these out every year.

 I used some pretty pinks, but this would be beautiful all in white, or any colours to match your Christmas decor.